mraiser/flow/README.md

         can be exposed over a standardized JSON-RPC interface.
     -   Additionally, Flowlang\'s built-in HTTP server allows easy conversion of LLM flows into web services.
+    -   Flowlang's Command Line Interface enables integration with build\
+        tools, scripts, and is just super handy for running commands in the\
+        terminal.

 **Example Use Case: A Research Agent Flow** Imagine an LLM agent that takes a research query, searches the web, summarizes relevant articles,